Whitechocho/Covid-19-World-Case-ETL-Pipeline/README.md

   <img src="https://user-images.githubusercontent.com/56055678/218787309-d193e28c-4a6b-4042-8b20-05be42c639d0.png" width="700">
 </p>

 This project allowed me to further enhance my data engineering skills, particularly in the areas of data extraction, transformation, and loading.
 As the importance of data in decision making continues to grow, I am confident that these skills will be highly-valuable in my future endeavors.
-I am eager to apply my knowledge and expertise to new and challenging projects, and I am confident that I have the skills and experience needed to succeed.